quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 ## Stream versus Flow Multiplexing

-QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection associated at a point in time with a single five- tuple.
-Streams are meaningful only to the application; since stream information is carried inside QUIC's encryption boundary, no information about the stream(s) whose frames are carried by a given packet is visible to the network, so stream multiplexing is not useful for differentiating streams in terms of network treatment.
+QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection, without head-of-line blocking between streams, associated at a point in time with a single five- tuple.
+Streams are meaningful only to the application; since stream information is carried inside QUIC's encryption boundary, no information about the stream(s) whose frames are carried by a given packet is visible to the network.

+Stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
+Application traffic requiring different network treatment should therefore be carried over different five-tuples (i.e. multiple QUIC connections).
+Given QUIC's ability to send application data on the first packet of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost for establishing another connection are extremely low.

-Different QUIC traffic requiring different network treatment should therefore be carried over different five-tuples (i.e. multiple connections).
-If this functionality is deemed important, the protocol's rebinding functionality (see section 3.7 of {{I-D.ietf-quic-transport}}) could be extended to allow multiple five-tuples to share a connection ID simultaneously, instead of sequentially.
+[EDITOR'S NOTE: For discussion: If establishing a new connection does seems to be sufficient, the protocol's rebinding functionality (see section 3.7 of {{I-D.ietf-quic-transport}}) could be extended to allow multiple five-tuples to share a connection ID simultaneously, instead of sequentially.]

 # Manageability of QUIC

-The properties of transport-layer protocols have an effect on the operations and management of the networks that carry them.
-This section discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
+This section discusses those
+aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
 This section is concerned primarily with QUIC's unencrypted wire image, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.

-## Versioning

 QUIC is a versioned protocol.
 Everything about the header format can change except the mechanism by which a receiver can determine whether and where a